Umang108/Linux-Basic-Command-/README.md

 Linux Environment: Development and testing platform.

 # Steps to Run
 1. Clone this repository:
     git clone https://github.com/Umang108/Linux-Basic-Command-.git

 2. Navigate to the project directory: cd /Linux-Basic-Command-

 3. Build the commands:
     make build

-4. Execute myshell
+4. Execute myshell:
     ~/.bin/myshell

 ### Execute any command using its name: